 We have relationships with several highly-qualified reproductive endocrinologists (fertility doctors).
 We’re happy to make a referral on your behalf.

 Can I be a parent if I or my partner is HIV-positive?

 Yes.
-Thanks to sperm-washing techniques and HIV testing, it is possible for HIV-positive men to father safely.
+Thanks to sperm-washing techniques and a new highly active antiretroviral therapy (HAART), it is possible for HIV-positive men and women to parent safely.

 What happens to any remaining frozen embryos?